 Promoters tout the limited liability company as an excellent entity choice for new and small businesses given the flexibility associated with the structure.
-While generally true, the flexibility also creates traps for the unwary.
+While generally true, flexibility also creates traps for the unwary.
 One such pitfall concerns the operating agreement.
 Why is an operating agreement important?
 Let’s take a look.

 “Form an LLC!
 LLCs are perfect for your new business!